usbong/game-off-2025post-test/README.md

 More death-related animation frames can be added based on the combo count that will be stored in another variable.
 The higher this count, the stronger-looking it should be.

+8) 20260627; work-in-progress

+**Key Lesson Learned:**

+This version removes some of the animation frames like lying down to create a much more solid (not buggy-looking) experience.

+**Unlocked Possibilities:**

+A reusable artifact.

 # Additional Bug Fixes

 3) 20260619;<br/>